arvindmajhi/Hello-World/README.md

 Hello Folks !!!

-I like to learn programming in a practical way by building real world applicatios.
+Learn programming in a practical way by building real world applicatios.